Last Updated on: by

 - Devised with a system of combination of lenses, a compound microscope consists of two optical parts, namely the objective lens and the ocular lens.

-Compound microscopes have a combination of lenses that enhances both magnifying power as well as the resolving power.
+Compound microscopes have a combination of lenses that enhances both magnifying powers as well as the resolving power.

 - The specimen or object, to be examined is usually mounted on a transparent glass slide and positioned on the specimen stage between the condenser lens and objective lens.